I built an app because voice is the fastest thinking I do

 Voice-to-content app Settings screen

-If you run a business, work in marketing, freelance, or just publish content as part of your job, here’s the demo app link — currently free to test!
-Just pop in your Claude API key then feed it something rough, and tell me what comes back.
+If you run a business, work in marketing, freelance, or just publish content as part of your job, here’s the demo app link.
+Currently free to test.
+Pop in your Claude API key, feed it something rough, and tell me what comes back.

 FAQ